smiah069/helloWorld/README.md

 ~~~
 *Dealing with merge conflict using the built-in Ediff tool in emacs*

 Suppose that you are changing a file locally.
 After that, changes are to be pushed to the remote (upstream) branch.
 However, when you push

+First try to commit using c c => Write commit messages => C-c C-c => Shift+P p
 ~~~

 ~~~